angular/material-start/README.md

     the application.
  3. `index.html` - The entry point to your application.
-This uses System.js to load the `app/src/boot/boot.ts` bootstrap file which imports all of your dependencies and declares them as Angular modules.
+This uses System.js to load the `app/src/boot/boot.ts` bootstrap file which imports all of your dependencies and declares them as AngularJS modules.
 It also configures the icons and theming for the application.

 #### Notes